 Growing up as an Indian expat in Saudi Arabia, I had many muslim friends at school.
 Come Ramadan time, I would notice how similar we were even though we were from literally around the world.
 There are some traditions and rituals that almost all muslims follow during Eid and Ramadan time.

 So now that I am a mom raising my own little expats all alone without family near by, I created some fun coloring and craft sheets for my kids to learn some fun Eid traditions.
 Whether you are a muslim mom looking for some easy quick ideas for kids or may be a non-muslim teacher wondering what to offer your muslim students at Ramadan time.
-Here are 10 activity sheets that your children will love.
+Your children will love the ‘invitation to color and craft’ ideas mentioned in this book.

 There are craft activities like design your eid dress.
 Attach ice cream sticks to turn them into puppets and then dress them up.
 Tell a Ramadan story using them.